Identity & Sync Groups

 explicit policy: { by: 'none' }.
 See

-packages/sync-engine/src/schema/model.ts for the full option set.
+packages/transaction/src/schema/model.ts for the full option set.

-How identity reaches Ablo — the proxy model
+How identity reaches Ablo: the proxy model

 request that knows “this is user